-Follow these steps to add, modify, or remove an expiration for a shared link.
+Add, modify, or remove an expiration for a shared link

-- Right-click on the file or folder and select Share link…
+- Hover over the file or folder name and click the Share button that appears.

-- In the pop-up window, click Set password / expiration (or for Business users, Set visibility / expiration) to view the options for setting passwords and expirations.
+- In the next window, click Set password / expiration (or for Dropbox Business users, Set visibility / expiration).

 - Select Yes and choose when you’d like the link to expire.
-You can quickly select the number of days after which the link expires or specify a custom date.
-The shared link will expire at the end of the day you choose, based on your time zone.
+The shared link expires at 11:59 PM on the day you choose, based on your time zone.

 - Click Save settings for the expiration date to be applied to the link.

-Now you can share by copying the link or directly sending an email to anyone who needs the link.
-Once the link expires, you’ll need to create a completely new link if you want to share the file or folder again.
+Once saved, you can copy and paste the link to an email or send it directly through Dropbox.
+Once the link expires, you need to create a new link to share the file or folder again.

 Frequently asked questions